 The original Ping Eye irons were introduced in 1978.
 They featured an eye shape in the cavity that helped to improve feel while creating a higher standard in golf club aesthetics.
 The Ping Eye2 irons were launched just four years later with "numerous improvements."
 The iconic irons would quickly go on to become the best selling irons in the game.
 Throughout the 1980s, the Ping Eye2 irons were seen globally producing great shots, including a bunker shot by Bob Tway on the 18th hole to win the 1986 PGA Championship.

 Ping continued to create innovative products and the 1996 Ping ISI irons were another example of that trend.
-The ISI irons were the first Ping club to be produced using nickel.
+The ISI irons were the first Ping club to be produced using Nickel.
 The alloy was used to help improve durability while creating a softer feel.
-More recent designs include the widely acclaimed G2 series and their successors, the G10 and G15 irons.
+More recent designs include the widely acclaimed G2 series and they're successors the G10 and G15 irons.
 The G15 irons received a gold rating in the 2010 Golf Digest Hot List.
 The Ping G15 irons feature a custom tuning port that allow for the movement of greater weight to the perimeter.
 This technology results in a very forgiving club head that is popular with less accomplished golfers.

 Ping on Tour